zyphelabs/caustics/README.md

 A Prisma-like DSL for SeaORM that provides a type-safe and ergonomic way to build database queries.

 > Caustics are the shimmering patterns of light that form when sunlight passes through water and reflects off the sea bed.
-Similarly, this crate bends and focuses SeaORM's query interface into a more ergonomic shape, offering an alternative to SeaORM's native DSL with a familiar Prisma-like syntax.
+Similarly, this crate bends and focuses SeaORM's query interface into a more ergonomic shape, offering an alternative to SeaORM's native DSL with a familiar Prisma-like syntax deduced by reflection on SeaORM's datamodel.

 ## Features